scality/Zenko/docs/docsource/Installation/configure/adding_CIFS_storage.rst

 8. Manually Trigger Sync (optional)

-   This chart deploys a Kubernetes CronJob, which periodically launches rclone jobs to sync metadata.
+   This chart deploys a Kubernetes CronJob object, which periodically launches rclone jobs to sync metadata.
 The job schedule can be configured with the ``rclone.schedule`` field in the ``values.yaml`` file.
-However, to to manually trigger the job run the following command:
+However, to to manually trigger the job, run the following command:

    .. code:: bash